Good and easy rangoli designs for Diwali

-How to make a simple rangoli design, how to fill rangoli colours, Rangoli without dots for beginners ?
+How to make a simple rangoli design at home, how to fill rangoli colours, Rangoli without dots for beginners ?

 Before attempting to draw a rangoli, also referred to as wave or waving in some schools of thought one needs to practise using rangoli powder to draw straight lines and then curved lines.
 Initially, there may be problems - like the lines may be very thick, may not be continuous, the flow of rangoli powder cannot be controlled.
 Hence I have added a video to my Channel on YouTube showing how to draw a line using rangoli powder.
 It is in slow motion and has been taken in four different angles to give the viewers an idea.
 Hope it is helpful.
 Here is the video showing how rangoli flows through the fingers to draw with rangoli (powder).
 For those not familiar with the use of rangoli a note book and pencil or sketch pen may be useful for drawing rangoli designs.

 The rangoli in the image below is one of the basic designs that can be used for learning.